luketokheim/skye/README.md

 This project works with the [conan](https://conan.io/) and [vcpkg](https://vcpkg.io/) C++ package managers.
-I use the conan build for CI and Docker images because it builds faster with the package dependencies.
+I use the conan build for CI and Docker images because it builds faster on Linux with the package dependencies.